 Public Works Loan Board

 The Board's interest rates are determined by HM Treasury in accordance with section 5 of the National Loans Act 1968.
-In practice, rates are set by the DMO on HM Treasury’s behalf in accordance with agreed procedures and methodologies which are described in a DMO Technical Note (48KB) last updated on 1 November 2013.
+In practice, rates are set by the DMO on HM Treasury’s behalf in accordance with agreed procedures and methodologies which are described in a DMO Technical Note (51KB) last updated on 3 August 2017.

 The Government has reduced by 20 basis points (0.20%) the interest rates on loans to principal local authorities who provide information as required on their plans for long-term borrowing and associated capital spending (the Certainty Rate).
-Rates are reduced by 40 basis points (0.40%) for lending in respect of an infrastructure project nominated by a Local Enterprise Partnership (LEP) (the Project Rate).
 More information on these rates is available on the Concessionary Rates page.